Lighting Fireworks By Hand

 Another difficulty with these smaller lighters is they’re often very hard to use in gloved hands.

-However, despite our suggestion to give preference to portfires or bigger blow torches, these smaller lighters are still vastly better (and safer) than tapers if you find a windproof one with a strong blue flame.
+However, despite my suggestion to give preference to portfires or bigger blow torches, these smaller lighters are still vastly better (and safer) than tapers if you find a windproof one with a strong blue flame.
 Given that a reasonably good quality one can be picked up for around £3 from most firework shops, those of you having an informal back garden display should definitely give these a look instead of tapers.

-Suggestions for cheaper lighters suitable for fireworks were asked for in an October 2020 discussion in our Forum.
+Suggestions for cheaper lighters suitable for fireworks were asked for in an October 2020 discussion in my Forum.
 It has a number of recommendations and is well worth a read if you don’t want to spend the additional money on a full-sized blow torch.
 You can read it here.

 Lighting cakes, candles, fountains and mines